picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

 1. There's not much new in [problem.md](/example-problems/forensics-grep/problem.md).
-The only major difference between this problem.md and the static sanity's problem.md is that we specify that this problem is Templatable on [in this section](/example-problems/forensics-grep/problem.md#forensics-grep).
+The only major difference between this problem.md and the static sanity's problem.md is that we specify that this problem is Templatable [in this section](/example-problems/forensics-grep/problem.md#forensics-grep).
    This means that multiple instances of this problem can be ran and each will have a different flag.
 Having multiple instances of the same problem gives